ai-lead-hub/ark_prototype/docs/sprint-1-architecture.md

 3. Clicks the **📎 Use as Reference** button (bottom-left hover controls)
 4. Frontend calls `POST /api/shots/{sh05_id}/assignments/` with `{ file_id, role: "input" }`
 5. Backend creates a FileAssignment: `(file=file_xyz, shot=sh05, role="input")`
-6. **No file is copied on S3.** The file stays in its original location.
+6. **No file is copied on Object Storage.** The file stays in its original location.
 7. Frontend refreshes SH05's file list — the tagged file appears with an emerald border

 **Why this is better:**
-- Zero S3 storage cost for ref usage
+- Zero Object Storage storage cost for ref usage
 - If the artist later removes the ref tag, the original file is untouched
 - You can query "where is this file used?" by listing its assignments
 - If the file is soft-deleted, it vanishes from all shots simultaneously (and can be restored to bring it back everywhere)